Marrakesh: Jemaa el-Fnaa

-The Jemaa el-Fnaa is one of the best-known squares in Africa and is the center of city activity and trade.
+The Jemaa el-Fnaa is one of the best-known squares in Africa and is the centre of city activity and trade.
 It has been described as a "world-famous square", "a metaphorical urban icon, a bridge between the past and the present, the place where (spectacularized) Moroccan tradition encounters modernity."
 It has been part of the UNESCO World Heritage site since 1985.
 The square's name has several possible meanings; the most plausible etymology endorsed by historians is that it meant "ruined mosque" or "mosque of annihilation", referring to the construction of a mosque within the square in the late 16th century that was left unfinished and fell into ruin.
 The square was originally an open space for markets located on the east side of the Ksar el-Hajjar, the main fortress and palace of the Almoravid dynasty who founded Marrakesh.
-Following the takeover of the city by the Almohads, a new royal palace complex was founded to the south of the city (the Kasbah) and the old Almoravid palace was abandoned, but the market square remained.
-Subsequently, with the fluctuating fortunes of the city, Jemaa el-Fnaa saw periods of decline and renewal.

 Historically this square was used for public executions by rulers who sought to maintain their power by frightening the public.
 The square attracted dwellers from the surrounding desert and mountains to trade here, and stalls were raised in the square from early in its history.
-The square attracted tradesmen, snake charmers ("wild, dark, frenzied men with long disheveled hair falling over their naked shoulders"), dancing boys of the Chleuh Atlas tribe, and musicians playing pipes, tambourines and African drums.
-Today the square attracts people from a diversity of social and ethnic backgrounds and tourists from all around the world.
+It drew tradesmen, snake charmers, dancing boys, and musicians playing pipes, tambourines and African drums.
+Today the square attracts people from diverse backgrounds and tourists from all around the world.
 Snake charmers, acrobats, magicians, mystics, musicians, monkey trainers, herb sellers, story-tellers, dentists, pickpockets, and entertainers in medieval garb still populate the square.